 Jack of all trades

 Native Instruments Massive is maybe not the most-up-to-date entry in this list – but it`s still one of the absolute essential synthesizers for modern EDM music production.
 And many iconic sounds for dubstep and EDM, like for example the digital voice sound of Nicky Romero`s hit track “Toulouse” were created with Native Instruments Massive.
 And who`s already using other tools from Native Instruments like their Komplete Kontrol keyboards will love the integration of it in the system.
-And even with some years on it`s back, specially this year you should keep Massive in your focus with the big update coming to already announced MassiveX.
+And even with some years on it`s back, especially this year you should keep Massive in your focus with the big update coming to already announced MassiveX.

-Arturia Mini-V Always, when someone is looking for analog sound, they will hear the name of the one and only Minimoog synthesizer, simply because it`s not only one of the famoused synthesizers of all time, also because it`s the definition for fat analog bass sound.
+Arturia Mini-V Always, when someone is looking for analog sound, they will hear the name of the one and only Minimoog synthesizer, simply because it`s not only one of the famous synthesizers of all time, also because it`s the definition for fat analog bass sound.
 So there can`t be any synth guide without the best Minimoog emulation available by Arturia, the Mini-V!
-Classic fat deep basses with character needed – well here you go, Mini-V will do the job like only a few can do!
+Classic fat deep basses with character needed – well here you go, Mini-V will do the job as only a few can do!

 Native Instruments Razor is the specialist for additive synthesis, created by Native Instruments in cooperation with the artist Errorsmith, Razor´s synth engine allows up to 320 partials to create outstanding athmo or pad sounds with a futuristic touch, and of course very big bottom basses!
-With a very unique variety of oscillator and filter modes, Razor is a truely unique synthesizer and a good choice, if you looking for a tool to stand out with your sound.
+With a very unique variety of oscillator and filter modes, Razor is a truly unique synthesizer and a good choice, if you looking for a tool to stand out with your sound.